 A core objective for the financial year has been to protect and enhance value across the portfolio by providing support to existing investee companies in an environment where high energy costs, interest rates and inflation have created macroeconomic challenges.
-At the same time, the investment strategy has continued to focus on selectively expanding the portfolio through the addition of ambitious, entrepreneurial growth companies that operate across a wide range of dynamic and emerging markets.
+At the same time, the investment strategy has continued to focus on selectively expanding the portfolio through the addition of ambitious and entrepreneurial, growth companies that operate across a wide range of dynamic and emerging markets.
 Although new investment activity was quieter in the first half of the year, Maven's regionally based investment team has continued to access a steady pipeline of new business introductions, demonstrating the importance of having an established local presence and strong advisory networks.
-During the year, six new private companies were added to the portfolio, with two further investments completing after the period end.
-These businesses operate in growing markets and have the potential to achieve significant scale over the medium term.
-Although it is early in their investment life cycle, these businesses are all performing to plan.
+During the year, six new private companies were added to the portfolio, with a further two completing after the period end.
+These businesses operate in growth markets and have the potential to achieve significant scale over the medium term.
+Whilst these investments were completed relatively recently, the early performance has been encouraging with several companies reporting meaningful growth in revenues and the addition of new clients.

-Maven maintains a selective approach to new investment and continues to favour supporting companies that have established levels of recurring revenues within a large addressable market, and where the products or services supplied are regarded as a necessity or provide a genuinely disruptive approach to the existing market offering.
-The focus remains on identifying companies that operate in attractive or defensive sectors, such as software, cyber security, healthcare, data analytics and training, where growth is less dependent on economic factors.
-Your Company now has a broadly based portfolio with exposure to a wide range of end markets, no key sector dependency, and limited direct exposure to discretionary consumer spending.
+Maven maintains a selective approach to new investment and continues to favour supporting companies that have established levels of recurring revenues within a large addressable market and where the products or services supplied are regarded as a necessity or provides a genuinely disruptive approach to the existing market offering.
+The focus remains on identifying companies that operate in attractive or defensive sectors, such as software, cyber security, biotech, data analytics and training, where growth is less dependent on economic factors.
+Your Company now has a broadly based portfolio with exposure to a wide range of end markets with no key sector dependency, and limited direct exposure to discretionary consumer spending.
 It is also worthwhile noting that the level of external debt held by companies across the portfolio is low, which is helpful in the current higher interest rate environment.

-During the year, active portfolio management has continued to feature strongly and our team has worked alongside investee companies to help them navigate various economic challenges.
-Whilst many companies have continued to achieve growth objectives which, in certain cases, has warranted uplifts to valuations, others have taken longer to adjust to the macroeconomic climate.
+During the year, portfolio management has been a specific area of focus and our team has worked alongside investee companies to help them navigate various economic challenges.
+Whilst many companies have continued to achieve growth objectives which, in certain cases, has warranted uplifts to valuations, others have taken longer to adjust to the prevailing macroeconomic conditions.
 In these cases, the Maven appointed board representatives have worked closely with the respective management teams to help understand the specific requirements and to implement solutions.
 This supportive approach enables investee companies to benefit from Maven's specialist knowledge and extensive experience, throughout the period of ownership.
-It also ensures that Maven remains engaged with each investee company as it progresses.
-As may be expected from a large portfolio, there are a small number of investee companies that have failed to deliver their business plan, in most cases as a result of external market factors.
-In response, the valuations of certain holdings have been reduced and a full provision has been taken against the cost of one holding.
+It also ensures that Maven remains engaged with each investee company as it progresses so that any issues or opportunities are identified at an early stage and can be managed effectively.
+Notwithstanding Maven's proactive approach, there are a small number of investee companies that have failed to deliver their business plan, in most cases as a result of external market factors.
+In response, the valuations of certain holdings have been reduced or partially written down, with a full provision taken against the cost of one holding.